P-p-H-d/mlib/README.md

   the user calls to have proper warning checks.
 * extensive testing: the library is tested on the main targets using Continuous Integration with a coverage of the test suite of nearly 99%.
   The test suite itself is run through the multiple sanitizers defined by GCC/CLANG (Address, undefined, leak, thread).
-  The test suite also includes a comparaison of equivalent behaviors of M\*LIB with the C++ STL using random genetic algorithms.
+  The test suite also includes a comparison of equivalent behaviors of M\*LIB with the C++ STL using random genetic algorithms.
-* static analysis: multiple static analyser (like scan-build or GCC fanalyzer or CodeQL) are run on the generated code, and the results analyzed.
+* static analysis: multiple static analyzer (like scan-build or GCC fanalyzer or CodeQL) are run on the generated code, and the results analyzed.

 Other key designs are: